Kinto/kinto/docs/tutorial.rst

 Conclusion
 ==========

-In this tutorial, you have seen some of the concepts exposed by *Kinto*:
+In this tutorial you have seen some of the concepts exposed by *Kinto*:

-- Using the default personal user bucket;
+- Using the default personal user bucket
-- Handling synchronization and conflicts;
+- Handling synchronization and conflicts
-- Creating a bucket to share data between users;
+- Creating a bucket to share data between users
-- Creating groups, collections and records;
+- Creating groups, collections and records
-- Modifying objects permissions, for users and groups;
+- Modifying objects permissions, for users and groups

 More details about :ref:`permissions <permissions>`, :ref:`HTTP API headers and status codes <api-endpoints>`.